 Found In: Bruce Banners Ghost; Bubba Kush; Buddha Tahoe; Cannatonic; G-13 Haze; Ghost Train Haze; Girl Scout Cookie; Gorilla Glue 4; Green Crack; Harle-Tsu; Hash Plant; Honey Bananas; Kryptonite; LA Cookies; Long Bottom Leaf; Rare Darkness; Skunk #1

-Mark Braithwaite is the Head Grower of the Verdes Foundation’s cultivation team.
+Mark Braithwaite is the Director of Cultivation at the Verdes Foundation.
 He is engaged in the development, growing, care, and maintenance of the Verdes Foundation’s grow facilities and horticultural products.

 Prior to his career in cannabis cultivation that started in 2015, Mark had a fifteen year career as an engineer employed at a top National Laboratory.
 He attended both Texas Tech University and the University of New Mexico for his bachelor’s degree, learning a broad foundation of science before focusing on computer engineering.
 Mark employs his laboratory experience and higher education in the sciences to apply proven scientific methods and processes to the Verdes Foundation’s cultivation.